NK-MXD/Parallel-Programming-Works/README.md

 # Parallet-Programming-Works
-The project is personal notebooks of personal learning.
+The project is used to record personal notebooks of learning.